federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 ##### AB_WMS_FORMATTER

-There have been two categories of WMS found in Alberta datasets.
+There are two categories of WMS found in Alberta datasets.
 One individual WMS maintained by the Ministry of Energy and over twenty maintained by the Ministry of Agriculture.
-This transformer edits the URL's utilized for the WMS to support compliancy to the FGP Map Viewer.
+This transformer edits the utilized URL's for the WMS to support compliancy to the FGP Map Viewer.

 ######  Ministry of Energy WMS

 This section manages one unique WMS and compiles the URL string to HNAP requirements through the following steps:

-- Tester Tests resources{2}.format and resources{2}.url for the unique WMS.
+- Tester tests resources{2}.format and resources{2}.url for the unique WMS.
-- Found results
-- StringSearcher uses RegEx to extract object_name from resources{2}.url
+- Found results enter StringSearcher that uses RegEx to extract object_name from resources{2}.url
-- object_name not matched is output to another StringSearcher another to extract object_name attribute via RegEx query.
+- object_name not matched is output to another StringSearcher to extract object_name attribute via RegEx query.
-- A final StringSeracher uses RegEx to refines URL for resources{2}.url.
+- A final StringSeracher uses RegEx to refine URL for resources{2}.url.
 - AttributeExposer exposes object_name attribute for WMS url concatenation.
 - Data sent to PythonCaller.

 ###### Ministry of Agriculture WMS

-- Results not found in previous Tester are split in two datastreams.
+- Results not found in previous Tester are split in two data streams.
   - Data stream 1 sent to AttributeKeeper
     - AttributeKeeper retains resources{}.format and resources{}.url.
 	- Tester tests resources{3}.url for WMS services.